Love in a Fallen City (novella): Main characters

 Mrs. Xu is the matchmaker who introduces men to the Bai family, hoping to make a match for the young ladies in the family.
 Mrs. Xu's husband, Mr. Xu, does business with Fan Liuyuan.
 Upon knowing the affection between Bai Liusu and Fan Liuyuan, Mrs Xu helps Bai Liusu to go to Hong Kong to find Fan Liuyan.

 Themes of the novella

 Individualism in crisis

-One of the dominant theme in Love in the Fallen City is the anxiety of self-identity.
+One of the dominant theme in Love in a Fallen City is the anxiety of self-identity.
 Due to the persistence of traditional forces, ethical-moral values, various domestic and international conflicts and wars, a bourgeois self-identity becomes difficult to establish.

 Matrimonial anxiety

 Another thematic focus of the story is matrimonial anxiety in the traditional social institution.
 In the novel, middle-class women such as Bai Liusu and Fourth Mistress aim to grab any opportunity to increase their class status in order to secure their financial security.
 The anxiety generated by marriage and love is a response to the social-political dilemma.
 Under this robust womanhood, “in its core, it harbors a profound cultural and historical nihilism.”